vdsabev/var/README.md

 Dates
 -----

-Just use anything that returns a valid date after being called with new Date():
+Use anything that returns a valid date after being called with new Date():

       "minDate": {
         "type": "date",